Busy beaver: Open mathematical problems

-In addition to posing a rather challenging mathematical game, the busy beaver functions Σ(n) and S(n) offer an entirely new approach to solving pure mathematics problems.
+The busy beaver functions Σ(n) and S(n) can be used to prove theorems in mathematics.
 Many open problems in mathematics could in theory, but not in practice, be solved in a systematic way given the value of S(n) for a sufficiently large n.
 Theoretically speaking, the value of S(n) encodes the answer to all mathematical conjectures that can be checked in infinite time by a Turing machine with less than or equal to n states.

-Consider any $\Pi_1^0$ conjecture: any conjecture that could be disproven via a counterexample among a countable number of cases (e.g. Goldbach's conjecture).
+Consider any $\Pi_1^0$ conjecture (see Arithmetical hierarchy): any conjecture that could be disproven via a counterexample among a countable number of cases (e.g. Goldbach's conjecture).
 Write a computer program that sequentially tests this conjecture for increasing values.
 In the case of Goldbach's conjecture, we would consider every even number ≥ 4 sequentially and test whether or not it is the sum of two prime numbers.
 Suppose this program is simulated on an n-state Turing machine.
 If it finds a counterexample (an even number ≥ 4 that is not the sum of two primes in our example), it halts and indicates that.
 However, if the conjecture is true, then our program will never halt.
 (This program halts only if it finds a counterexample.)

 Now, this program is simulated by an n-state Turing machine, so if we know S(n) we can decide (in a finite amount of time) whether or not it will ever halt by simply running the machine that many steps.
 And if, after S(n) steps, the machine does not halt, we know that it never will and thus that there are no counterexamples to the given conjecture (i.e., no even numbers that are not the sum of two primes).
 This would prove the conjecture to be true.
 Thus specific values (or upper bounds) for S(n) could be, in theory, used to systematically solve many open problems in mathematics.

 However, current results on the busy beaver problem suggest that this will not be practical for two reasons: